-You should determine which KPI you are targeting before launching any tests to ensure that you can properly track changes.
+You should determine which KPI you are targeting before launching any tests to ensure that you can properly track the results.

-Now that you have a better understanding of the basics, we can dig into the most important and most commonly misunderstood aspect of testing – how to structure a reliable A/B test.
+Now that you have a better understanding of the basics, we can dig into the most important and most commonly misunderstood aspect of testing – how to structure a reliable A/B or multivariate test.

 - Tag Line – Copy to grab visitor attention

-- Offer Copy – The copy that describes your offering
+- Offer Copy – How your offer is describes

 - Offer Amount – The tangible value of the offer

-Above are the primary elements of promotion and therefore your main testing variables.
+These are the primary testing elements of promotion and therefore your main testing variables.

-Offer Copy and Offer Amount are separated because you can change the specific offer amount without actually changing the surrounding copy.
+The offer copy and offer amount are separated because you can change the specific offer amount without actually changing the surrounding copy.

 Here’s an example: